 AACP’s Board of Directors has adopted a policy affirming AACP’s right to grant, defer or decline to grant an honor or award, including a leadership position, to any person.
 AACP expects all recipients of honors and awards to embody the highest standards of professional and personal ethical behavior, therefore, AACP will not confer any honor, award or leadership position when, in its discretion, there has been a determination or credible question of unethical behavior.

-- Nominations may be made by any AACP member, including self-nominations and are encouraged from faculty members of colleges and schools of pharmacy and from all segments of the Association (e.g., sections, special interest groups, affiliate members).
+- Nominations will be brought forth by members of the Board of Directors, but recommendations may be made by any AACP member, including self-nominations and are encouraged from faculty members of colleges and schools of pharmacy and from all segments of the Association (e.g., sections, special interest groups, affiliate members).

-- The dossier’s contents shall be presented to include the following separate sections, each beginning on a new page:
+- Any AACP member intending to recommend a nomination must submit a Letter of Intent by October 12, 2023, followed by a full dossier received by December 4, 2023.
+The dossier’s contents shall be presented to include the following separate sections, each beginning on a new page:

 - Cover letter from the nominator summarizing the nominee’s qualifications and commitment to the Association;